Observable signature of magnetic tidal coupling in hierarchical triple systems: Averaging over the inner orbit

-Building on the discussion in section~\ref{sec:orbital_gauge}, we express the Hamiltonian of the inner binary up to $0.5$ PN order in the generalized Lagrange gauge, using the following parametrization for the coordinates and momenta:
+Building on the discussion in Sec.~\ref{sec:orbital_gauge}, we express the Hamiltonian of the inner binary up to $0.5$ PN order in the generalized Lagrange gauge, using the following parametrization for the coordinates and momenta:

 Using Eq.~\eqref{beta_psi}, this parametrization reduces to the one employed in Ref.~\cite{Kuntz_Trincherini_Serra}.

 To average over the inner orbit, we require a periodic angle that grows uniformly with time during the elliptic motion.
 In our setup, this role is fulfilled by the mean anomaly $\beta$.
 Since Eq.~\eqref{kuntzparametrization} depends on the true anomaly $\psi$, we compute the average as follows: